benstewart1212/3323GitAssn/STEPS.md

 5. create a 'bug-fix' branch by right clicking on source control and adding branch
 6. make changes and commit
 7. commit 4
+8. from bug-fixes (we are at node 4) create a new branch 'bug-fix-experimental'
+9. create changes